 Salary Info and Employment Outlook

 No information about the employment outlook specifically for orthopedic assistants is currently available.
-The most closely related field is that of physical therapy assistants, and the U.S. Bureau of Labor Statistics (BLS), www.bls.org, reported job growth in that field was projected to be 46% between 2010 and 2020.
-The BLS additionally listed the average hourly pay rate for physical therapy assistants as $25.15 in 2012.
+The most closely related field is that of physical therapy assistants, and the U.S. Bureau of Labor Statistics (BLS), www.bls.org, reported job growth in that field was projected to be 40% between 2014 and 2024.
+The BLS additionally listed the mean annual salary for physical therapy assistants as $55,250 in 2015.